 Alice Yick Flanagan, PhD, MSW, received her Master's in Social Work from Columbia University, School of Social Work.
 She has clinical experience in mental health in correctional settings, psychiatric hospitals, and community health centers.
 In 1997, she received her PhD from UCLA, School of Public Policy and Social Research.
 Dr. Yick Flanagan completed a year-long post-doctoral fellowship at Hunter College, School of Social Work in 1999.
-In that year she taught the course Research Methods and Violence Against Women to Masters degree students, as well as conducting qualitative research studies on death and dying in Chinese American families.
 (A complete biography can be found online at NetCE.com.)